 Featured genus: Joblinomyces

 Joblinomyces was identified in 2020 as a part of a collaborative isolation effort that targeted a wide range of wild, domesticated and zoo-housed herbivores (Hanafy et al, 2020).
 The genus name, Joblinomyces, was given to honor Prof. Keith N. Joblin for his great contribution to the field of anaerobic fungi.
-The type species is called J. apicalis, refering … Continue reading Featured genus: Joblinomyces
+The type species is called J. apicalis, refering to the zoospore release mechanism through the dissolution of a wide apical portion of the sporangial wall.

 Featured genus: Capellomyces

 The genus name, Capellomyces, is derived from the Latin word for goat as this is the animal the genus was first isolated from.
 This genus was first described in 2020 as part of a collaborative study that documented two Capellomyces species (Hanafy et al, 2020a).
-The main morphological characteristics of Capellomyces are common to several different anaerobic fungal genera: monocentric … Continue reading Featured genus: Capellomyces
+The main morphological characteristics of Capellomyces are common to several different anaerobic fungal genera: monocentric thallus, filamentous rhizoidal system, and monoflagellated zoospores.

 Prof Tony Trinci, a great mycologist, has died

-A quote from Prof Neil Gow of the University of Aberdeen, UK: "Professor Tony Trinci, one of the true greats in mycology, died earlier today [7 Oct 2020].
-A gentleman, mentor to many, whose work framed our understanding of fungi multicellularity."
-Prof Trinci's funeral will be held on Monday 26th at 13:00 (UK time) at … Continue reading Prof Tony Trinci, a great mycologist, has died
+A quote from Prof Neil Gow of the University of Aberdeen, UK: “Professor Tony Trinci, one of the true greats in mycology, died earlier today [7 Oct 2020].
+A gentleman, mentor to many, whose work framed our understanding of fungi multicellularity.

 Microbe of the month